-Both Teachable and Podia have drip content feature for course sections.
+Both Teachable and Podia have drip content features for course sections.

 You can consider dripping the sections of your training course over a period of time to ensure that students don’t binge-watch your lectures.

-And also, in both these platforms, you can set email announcements/notifications to the students whenever a new section/module is unlocked.
+And also, on both these platforms, you can set email announcements/notifications to the students whenever a new section/module is unlocked.
 This is a great feature to have.

 - Course compliance wherein you can enforce lecture completion, video order, and quiz completion